jxnl/blog/docs/services.md

 - **Mentorship:** From improving query systems to establishing effective metrics, I’ll work closely either on a team or one-on-one basis to enhance your engineer’s AI capabilities.
 - **Technical Writing & Ad Hoc R&D:** Produce written documents communicating decisions, methodologies, and technical blogs to improve lead generation.

-### Pricing
+### Pricing (Monthly)

 - **Async: Strategic - $7,500**
 - **Tier 1.
 Research and Prototyping - $25,000**
 - **Tier 2.
 Growth - $40,000**

 If you have further questions about these options or if these aren’t quite the right fit for your project, get in touch via [email](mailto:jason+hire@jxnl.co).
-I'm also open to discussing equity or success-based pricing models if that aligns better with your goals.
+I'm also open to discussing equity  if that aligns better with your goals.

 ## Previous Clients